 Qualification and Certification of Building Officials

-Qualifications - Building Officials are qualified when they have completed the education requirements of the Nova Scotia Building Code Training and Certification Board.
-The requirement for this training is outlined in our Professional Studies Program.
+Building Officials are Qualified when they have completed the education requirements of the Nova Scotia Building Code Training and Certification Board.
+The requirements for training are outlined in NSBOA's Professional Studies Program.

-Under our Code of Ethics, building officials will only be allowed to inspect buildings for which they are Qualified or Certified.
-This means that a Qualified Building Official who has not completed the pre-requisite training for Level II Certification cannot inspect buildings larger than 600M² (Part 9 scope).
+Under our Code of Ethics, Building Officials will only be allowed to inspect buildings for which they are Qualified.
+This means that a Qualified Building Official who has not completed the pre-requisite training for Level 2 Qualification cannot inspect buildings larger than 600M² (Part 9 scope).

 Scope of Practice by Qualification